TeachBooks/Sphinx-ref-graph/README.md

   - If `false`, all references defined in table of content of the book will be ignored, including hidden internal references.
   - For details about defining references in the table of content, see [Provided code](#provided-code).
 - `ref_graph_tag_color`: `{}` (_default_) or **Python dictionary**:
-  - The **Python dictionary** must be empty or contain key-value pairs of the form `'tag':'color'`, where `'color'` should be a Javascript recognised color, preferably a hex rgb color.
+  - The **Python dictionary** must be empty or contain key-value pairs of the form `'tag':'color'`, where `'color'` should be a JavaScript recognized color, preferably a hex RGB color.
   - If set to a non-empty dictionary, all nodes with the same tag will be given the provided color and for tags with three or more nodes the extended convex hull will be drawn in the same color.
   - For all tags that are not a key in this value, a color will be selected cyclically from the set of colors:
     ```python